-Surfside has witnessed significant revitalization of its single family residential units as well as the rehabilitation of many smaller and commercial housing properties (condominiums and hotels).
-These rehabilitations have occurred while maintaining the small-town feel disappearing in other parts of Florida.
-The preservation of the skyline by development restrictions has been a consistent and deliberate part of Surfside's development strategy.
-The Grand Beach Hotel, a new 343 room family oriented guest rooms/suites oceanfront and annex hotel opened in 2013.
+Surfside has witnessed significant revitalization of its single family residential units and many commercial properties (condominiums and hotels).
+This has occurred while maintaining the small-town feel disappearing in other parts of Florida.
+The preservation of the skyline by development restrictions has been a consistent and a deliberate part of Surfside's development strategy.

+The Grand Beach Hotel, a 343 room family oriented guest rooms/suites oceanfront and annex hotel opened in 2013.
 A new Marriott 175 room all suites hotel opened in 2016.
 The Young Israel project is completed.
 An expansion of The Shul is in the development process.
-The Chateau Ocean residences was completed in 2016.
+The Fendi Chateau Residences was completed in 2016.
 The Four Seasons Hotel at The Surf Club opened in 2017; The Four Seasons Private Residences at The Surf Club are in various stages of construction.